platinumazure/eslint-plugin-qunit/docs/rules/assert-args.md

-# Ensure the correct number of assert arguments is used (assert-args)
+# Enforce that the correct number of assert arguments are used (assert-args)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.